HobnobMancer/cazy_webscraper/README.md

 `--timeout`, `-t` - Connection timout limit (seconds).
 Default: 45.

+`--uniprot_accessions` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
+This file part of the cache created by `cw_get_uniprot_data`.
+This is option to skip retrieving the UniProt IDs for a set of GenBank accessions, if retrieving data for the same dataset (this save a lot of time!)

 `--uniprot_batch_size` - Size of an individual batch query submitted to the [UniProt REST API](https://www.uniprot.org/help/programmatic_access) to retrieve the UniProt accessions of proteins identified by the GenBank accession.
 Default is 150.
 The UniProt API documentation recommands batch sizes of less than 20,000 but batch sizes of 1,000 often result in HTTP 400 errors.
 It is recommend to keep batch sizes less than 1,000, and ideally less than 200.

 `--seq_update` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
 Default is false, the protein sequence is **not** overwritten and updated.